 3. Email copy

-Your email copy plays a crucial role when it comes to whether you get a response or not.
+Your email copy plays a crucial role in whether you get a response or not.
 Here are some tips to help you improve your email copy:

 Write a catchy opening line

 Create a catchy opening line that will make your prospects curious and more likely to read your email in its entirety.
-If you start with something blurry, dull, and not personalized, the chances are that you’ll never get a response from your prospect.
+If you start with something dull and not personalized, the chances are that you’ll never get a response from your prospect.

 Personalize your message

-It makes sense to spend time on high-value prospects and manually add a personal touch to every email you send.
+When it comes to high-value prospects, it makes sense to spend more time to manually add a personal touch to your emails.

-For significant email volumes, it’s not always possible to manually edit all of the emails since that can take a decent amount of time.
+For significant email volumes, it’s not always possible to manually edit all of the emails since that can take a lot of time.

-Fortunately, tools like Hunter Campaigns can help you save time preparing and sending highly personalized emails.
+Fortunately, tools like Hunter Campaigns can help you save time when preparing and sending highly-personalized emails.

-All you need is to collect all the data you want to include as personalization about your prospects.
+All you need to do is to collect all the data you want to include as personalization about your prospects.

-And then, use custom attributes in your email to populate your template with all of the personalizations.
+Then, use custom attributes in your email copy to populate your template with all of the personalizations.

-Check out the other tips on how to create successful emails:
+Check out our other tips on how to create successful emails:

 - How to Write a Professional Email